 Meshes make up a large part of your 3D worlds.
 Unity provides a modeling tool called ProBuilder and there are also some Asset storeA growing library of free and commercial assets created by Unity and members of the community.
-Offers a wide variety of assets, from textures, models and animations to whole Project examples, tutorials and Editor extensions.
+Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info

 See in Glossary modeling plugins, such as MeshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info